ryantd42/NY-Legislative-Git/2023/S6874A-2023/bill.md

- [it] THE PCFB shall give authorized and political committees an opportu- nity  to respond to and correct potential violations and give candidates an opportunity to address questions [it] THE PCFB has concerning [their] THE CANDIDATE'S matchable contribution claims or other issues concerning eligibility for receiving public matching funds pursuant to this title.
+ [it] THE PCFB shall give authorized and political committees an opportu- nity  to respond to and correct potential violations and give candidates an opportunity to address questions [it] THE PCFB has concerning [their]
- S. 6874  3
+ S. 6874--A  3

+ THE CANDIDATE'S matchable contribution claims or other issues concerning eligibility for receiving public matching funds pursuant to this title.
   §  3.
 Paragraph  (i)  of  subdivision  1 and subdivision 2 of section
  14-203 of the election law, as added by section 4 of part ZZZ of chapter 58 of the laws of 2020, are amended to read as follows:
   (i) not have accepted contributions in amounts exceeding the  contrib- ution limits set forth for candidates in paragraphs [a and b] C AND D of subdivision  one  of  section 14-114 of this article during the election cycle for which the candidate seeks certification;
   (i) Provided however, that,  if  a  candidate  accepted  contributions exceeding  such  limits, such acceptance shall not prevent the candidate from being certified by the PCFB if the candidate in a reasonable  time, as  determined  by  rule, pays to the fund or returns to the contributor the portion of any contribution that exceeded  the  applicable  contrib- ution limit.
   (ii)  If  the candidate is unable to return such funds in a reasonable time, as determined by rule,  because  they  have  already  been  spent, acceptance  of  contributions exceeding the limits shall not prevent the candidate from being certified by the PCFB if the candidate  submits  an affidavit  agreeing to pay to the fund all portions of any contributions that exceeded the limit no later than thirty  days  before  the  general election.
 If  a candidate provides the PCFB with such an affidavit, any disbursement of public MATCHING funds to the candidate shall be  reduced by  no  more than twenty-five percent until the total amount owed by the candidate is repaid.
   (iii) Nothing in this section shall be interpreted to require a candi- date who retains funds raised during  any  previous  election  cycle  to forfeit such funds.
 Funds raised during a previous election cycle may be retained  and  used by the candidate for the candidate's campaign in the next election cycle but funds shall  not  [qualify  for  satisfying]  BE COUNTED  TOWARD the APPLICABLE threshold for [participating] ELIGIBILITY A CANDIDATE MUST MEET TO PARTICIPATE  in  the  public  campaign  finance program  established  in  this  title  nor  shall they be eligible to be matched.
-[The PCFB shall adopt regulations to ensure that contributions that would satisfy the applicable contribution limits authorized in this title shall be transferred into the appropriate campaign account.]
+The PCFB shall adopt regulations to ensure  that  contributions that would satisfy the applicable contribution limits authorized in this title shall be transferred into the appropriate campaign account.
   (iv)  Contributions received and expenditures made by the candidate or an authorized committee of the candidate prior to the effective date  of this  title  shall  not constitute a violation of this title.
 Unexpended contributions shall be treated the same as  [campaign  surpluses]  FUNDS RAISED DURING A PREVIOUS ELECTION CYCLE under subparagraph (iii) of this paragraph.
 Nothing in this [recommendation] TITLE shall be construed to limit, in any way, any candidate or public official from  expending  any portion of pre-existing campaign funds for any lawful purpose other than those related to his or her campaign.
   (v)  A  candidate  who  has raised matchable contributions but, in the case of a covered primary, general or special election, is  not  opposed by  another  candidate on the ballot who is not a write-in candidate, or who chooses not to accept [matchable] PUBLIC MATCHING funds, may  retain such  contributions  and  apply  them  in  accord with this title to the candidate's next campaign, should there be one,  in  the  next  election cycle.
   2. Threshold  for  eligibility. (a) The threshold for eligibility for public funding for participating candidates shall be in the case of:
-  (i)  governor, not less than five hundred thousand dollars in contrib- utions [including at least five thousand matchable  contributions  shall be counted toward this qualifying threshold] FROM RESIDENTS OF THE STATE
+  (i) governor, not less than five hundred thousand dollars in  contrib- utions  [including  at least five thousand matchable contributions shall
- S. 6874  4
+ S. 6874--A  4

- OF  NEW YORK, INCLUDING MATCHABLE CONTRIBUTIONS FROM AT LEAST FIVE THOU- SAND UNIQUE CONTRIBUTORS;
+ be counted toward this qualifying threshold] FROM RESIDENTS OF THE STATE OF NEW YORK, INCLUDING MATCHABLE CONTRIBUTIONS FROM AT LEAST FIVE  THOU- SAND UNIQUE CONTRIBUTORS;
   (ii)  lieutenant  governor, attorney general and comptroller, not less than one hundred thousand dollars in contributions [including  at  least